awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

 1. Create an IAM policy\.
 This policy provides the bucket and object permissions that allow your snapshot export task to access Amazon S3\.

-   Include in the policy the following required actions to allow the transfer of files from Amazon RDS to an S3 bucket:
+   In the policy, include the following required actions to allow the transfer of files from Amazon RDS to an S3 bucket:
    + `s3:PutObject*`
    + `s3:GetObject*`
    + `s3:ListBucket`
    + `s3:DeleteObject*`
    +  `s3:GetBucketLocation`

-   Include in the policy the following resources to identify the S3 bucket and objects in the bucket\.
+   In the policy, include the following resources to identify the S3 bucket and objects in the bucket\.
 The following list of resources shows the Amazon Resource Name \(ARN\) format for accessing Amazon S3\.
    + `arn:aws:s3:::your-s3-bucket`
    + `arn:aws:s3:::your-s3-bucket/*`